dotnet/runtime/docs/design/features/DynamicPgo.md

 NET's legacy approach to PGO is called IBC (Instrumented Block Counts).
 It is available for prejitted code only.

-A special instrumentation mode in crossgen/ngen instructs the jit add code to collect per-block counts and (for ngen) also instructs the runtime to track which ngen data structures are accessed at runtime, on a per-assembly basis.
+A special instrumentation mode in crossgen/ngen instructs the JIT to add code to collect per-block counts and (for ngen) also instructs the runtime to track which ngen data structures are accessed at runtime, on a per-assembly basis.
 This information is externalized from the runtime and can be inspected and manipulated by IBCMerge.
 It is eventually packaged up and added back to the corresponding assembly, where it can be accessed by a subsequent "optimizing" run of crossgen/ngen.
-This run makes the per-block data available to the jit and (for ngen) uses the internal runtime counters to rearrange the runtime data structures so they can be accessed more efficiently.
+This run makes the per-block data available to the JIT and (for ngen) uses the internal runtime counters to rearrange the runtime data structures so they can be accessed more efficiently.
 Prejitting can also use the data to determine which methods should be prejitted (so called partial ngen).

-The jit (when prejitting) uses the IBC data much as we propose to use PGO data to optimize the generated code.
+The JIT (when prejitting) uses the IBC data much as we propose to use PGO data to optimize the generated code.
 It also splits methods into hot and cold portions.
 The runtime leverages IBC data to

 The main aspiration of IBC is to improve startup, by ensuring that the important parts of prejitted code and data are compact and can be fetched efficiently from disk.

-IBC count data is not currently available to the jit as the IBC payload is not copied to the optimized assembly.
+IBC count data is not currently available to the JIT as the IBC payload is not copied to the optimized assembly.

 IBC is available in .NET Core, but is only usable by first-party assemblies; the IBCMerge tool is not available externally.